March 6, 2020

 (Isle Of Jura)

-Australian imprint returns with the second instalment of its Jura Soundystem compilation series, Transmission Two.
-Collected by label head Kevin Griffiths, its 10-tracks span dub, downtempo, house and ambient, all with an overriding whiff of eau du chug.
+Australian imprint Isle of Jura returns with the second instalment of its Jura Soundystem compilation series, Transmission Two.
+Collected by label head Kevin Griffiths, its 10-tracks span dub, downtempo, house, and ambient – all with an overriding whiff of eau du chug.
 Case in point, you’ll find dubbed-out tropical funk belters like Bochum Welt’s ‘Greenwich’ alongside unexpected positive affirmations by actor Jeff Bridges.
 Like the first iteration, Transmission Two is a stellar collection of rarities as well as coveted cuts making their vinyl debut. – GH